McCaffrey scores 2 TDs to lead Panthers past Bucs 37-26 - WHIZ News

 In between those two scores, McCaffrey capped a 99-yard drive with a 1-yard run on fourth down, giving him five TDs the past two weeks.

-The Panthers took advantage of Tampa Bay’s banged-up line that forced the Bucs to use backups Earl Watford and Josh Wells on the right side to harass Winston all day.
-They sacked him seven times, hit him to help force two of the interceptions and forced fumbles on successive plays late in the second quarter, including a strip sack by Vernon Butler that Irvin recovered.

-It was part of a disturbing pattern for Winston throughout his career He has five games with at least four turnovers, while no other player has more than two of those games since Winston entered the league in 2015.
+The turnovers were part of a disturbing pattern for Winston throughout his career.
+He has five games with at least four turnovers, while no other player has more than two of those games since Winston entered the league in 2015.
 Winston had five turnovers in all, giving him an NFL-worst 86 in the past five seasons.

+“Sometimes I do want to do great things,” Winston said.
+“But you can do great things but protect the team at the same time.”

 Winston did most of his damage after the game got out of hand late, throwing for 400 yards with a 10-yard TD pass to Cameron Brate in the fourth quarter that gave him 100 touchdown passes in his career.